clearlydefined/clearlydefined/docs/contributing-data.md

 Having selected the one that you want, update the definiiton in the bottom right editor to match you new info.
 For example, if you found the source location, create a `sourceLocation` property in the `described` section and fill in the data.
-See the [curation data format description]() for info on all possible properties.

 Once you have finished you data entry, click **Contribute curation**.
 That askes you for some descriptive info on your suggestions and then opens a pull request in